Spawn Guide • Exact Intent Page

 What to Do After You Catch Squirtle

-If you are not sure how to build around it, keep things simple: train Squirtle, cover its weaknesses, and let the evolution line do the rest.
+If you are not sure how to build around it, keep things simple: level Squirtle, cover its weaknesses, and let the evolution line do the heavy lifting.

 FAQ